Massive-Wiki/developer-massive-wiki/Wiki Theory and Culture/Massive Wiki Explained.md

 ### Decentralization

 Massive Wiki is built to diffuse information across space and time, unlike a centralized server-based wiki or website.
 Each author has a copy of the whole wiki, in text format.
-For public wikis, there's also a copy on GitHub or another public Git forge.
+For public wikis, there is also a copy on GitHub or another public Git forge.

-Anyone can archive it, share it, duplicate and change it, without any infrastructure besides their computing device -- for example, a laptop, smartphone, or a tablet.
+Anyone can archive it, share it, duplicate and change it, without any infrastructure besides their computing device -- for example, a laptop, a smartphone, or a tablet.

 You can zip up the whole wiki easily and email the zipped-up wiki to a million friends for safekeeping or further distribution.
 Any recipient who can receive email and unzip a file will have the whole wiki.